Should I Tell My New Partner I Have HPV?

 ADVERTISEMENT

-By being transparent you are signaling to them how you are willing to talk about the complexities of health, race, sexuality, and gender.
+By being transparent you are signalling to them how you are willing to talk about the complexities of health, race, sexuality, and gender.
 Huge conversations that you can take one step at a time.
-Or perhaps these are conversations you are already having and you are now bringing in more personal vulnerability to the table.
+Or perhaps these are conversations you are already having and you are now bringing more personal vulnerability to the table.
 The book Magnificent Sex shows us that science and research say the best sex you will have is based on trust and effort.
-Now, this effort might look like opening up about something that feels heavy for you — and once you do so with HPV, you also can discuss your worries regarding using protection, such as a condom or dental dams and do some research together (to get you started, Cleveland Clinic has this guide).
+Now, this effort might look like opening up about something that feels heavy for you — and once you do so with HPV, you also can discuss your worries regarding using protection, such as a condom or dental dams and do some research together.

 As you are figuring out if this relationship is turning into something more, it’s normal to have moments of stress to navigate together.
 It’s okay that it's feeling big for you now, even if the conversation ends up being not very big later.
 Your partner might have been misinterpreting your avoidance of getting more physical, and this could clear a lot of things up.
 They might even feel relieved once you share with them.
 The hottest part of early relationships is not just the sex, it’s feeling so special to someone as they let you into their inner world.
 So, letting them in emotionally might be the biggest turn-on yet for you both.